CivicTechWR/WRvotes/docs/ridings/index.md

 # Riding List

 Waterloo Region is divided into 5 ridings.
-Clicking a riding to show all of the nominees running in that riding.
+Click a riding to show all of the nominees running in that riding.

 If you would prefer a more graphical approach, use the [Riding Map]({{site.url}}).